Concurrent Alcohol and Hydrocodone Abuse

 Teen Drinking and Hydrocodone Abuse

-While both the National Institute on Drug Abuse and the Substance Abuse and Mental Health Services Administration report that the rates of teen drug use are stable or decreasing slightly, the ease of access to these substances and the perception that prescription drugs are safer than illegal drugs is a huge factor in the abuse of these drugs.
-Teens unwittingly place themselves at high risk due to the amplified potency that results from mixing the substances.
+While both the National Institute on Drug Abuse and the Substance Abuse and Mental Health Services Administration report that the rates of teen drug use are stable or decreasing slightly, the ease of access to these substances and the perception that prescription drugs are safer than illegal drugs is a huge factor in the abuse of these substances.
+Teens unwittingly place themselves at high risk due to the amplified potency that results from mixing the drugs.

 Resources, Articles and More Information